acuminous/knuff/README.md

       - [ ] Redeploy the website
       - [ ] Update the reminder for next year

     # Optional.
-Knuff will append the reminder id to the list of labels and use it prevent creating duplicates
+Knuff will append the reminder id to the issue labels and use it prevent creating duplicates
     labels:
       - 'Reminder'
       - 'Critical'